AleGuarnieri/aleguarnieri.github.io/README.md

 I am Alessandro, a data analyst passionate about data science 📊 and not only, as I play the piano and I love arts in general. 🎼

-After an experience as a Salesforce developer, I started to work in the data science and data engineering field a few years ago to combine my interest for science and informatics with something which can be applied to the real world.
+After an experience as a Salesforce Platform developer, I decided to move into the data science and data engineering sector a few years ago, to combine my background and interest about science and informatics with something useful and applicable to the real world.

 As I strongly believe in continuous learning, let me share some of the steps I am taking to enrich my knowledge about this wonderful field.
 Feel free to explore or send me a comment on all the exercises and projects I loaded for my self-learning.